 Communication with parents is very important to Crystal, so she invites all parents to contact her with any questions or concerns.
 She is looking forward to another exciting and rewarding dance season!

-She found her love for teaching when she had started as a demo dancer at the age of 12.
+Abby found her love for teaching when she had started as a demo dancer at the age of 12.
 She was a demo dancer for 2 years and an assistant for 6 years.
 She has helped with a large variety of classes throughout her years of assisting ranging from ages 2-adult.
-Abby will be entering her fourth year of dance during the 2021-2022 dance season.
-She is the current instructor of the 8-10 classes as well as the rising star competition team coach.
+Abby will be entering her fifth year of teaching during the 2022-2023 dance season where she will be teaching both recreational and competitive classes.
+Abby is very excited to add both teen troupe level classes and Mother Daughter as new recreational classes to her schedule.
+Abby is also the 2nd year coach of the Rising Star competitive team as well as the first-year coach of the VPAC Company.
 Her favorite part of working with dancers is helping them find their love for dance and seeing their excitement when they finally understand something that they had been working hard on for a long time.

-Abby is currently recently graduated from Culver-Stockton College with her undergrad in both accounting and finance.
-She has chosen to continue her education by pursuing her MBA with a specialization in accounting.
+Outside of the studio Abby devotes much of her time to her education, career, and family.
+Abby graduated from Culver-Stockton college in 2021 where she obtained her undergrad in both accounting and finance.
+She has chosen to continue her education by pursuing her MBA with a specialization in accounting which she will finish in the fall of 2022.
+Abby also works full-time as an Accountant at HOMEBANK.
 In her spare time, she enjoys spending time with friends and family.
 She can’t wait to take on another season and watch her students blossom into shining stars.